corintxt/TranslateAi/README.md

 Open the graphic you want to translate.

 If you haven't already done so, save your work!
 Sometimes the script makes Illustrator freeze.
-I'm trying to fix this.
+(I'm trying to fix this.)

-Click: `File > Scripts > TranslateAi > Export`
+Click: `File > Scripts > TranslateAi > Translate`

 ![TranslateExport](img/TranslateExport.PNG)